How to choose the right Offshore Jurisdiction

 The offshore jurisdictions qualify into treaty jurisdictions and non-treaty jurisdictions.
 The treaty jurisdictions have an extensive network of double-tax avoidance treaties (DTA`s) with other countries.
 A double-tax avoidance treaty basically removes or reduces levels of taxation on certain transactions, taking place between residents of both member countries.
 The most common and tangible benefits granted by a double-tax avoidance treaty are usually the reduction of withholding taxes on the payment of dividends and royalties between the contracting states - thus, great for a targeted establishment of offshore holding companies.
 It may sound surprising, but there are actually many DTA`s between tax-haven jurisdictions and distinctly high-tax jurisdictions.

 Treaty jurisdictions often portray a non-offshore image - usually offering reduced levels of tax instead of a complete exemption.
 This obviously may provide a better "image" of the jurisdiction.
 Cyprus is a typical treaty jurisdiction.
 Seychelles has concluded a number of useful DTA`s, in particular with China, South Africa, Thailand, Cyprus, Belgium and several other countries.
-The treaty benefits in Seychelles are accessible to resident companies only (not IBC`s) - so a Seychelles Special License Company, which qualifies as tax-resident in Seychelles, has access to Seychelles DTA's.
+The treaty benefits in Seychelles are accessible to resident companies only.

 Non-treaty jurisdictions are "classic" in the offshore sense - they would usually have complete absence of corporate taxes on the profits of the company and only a fixed annual license fee.
 In respect of IBC`s, Seychelles is a non-treaty jurisdiction.